Abacus Data Poll: Nova Scotians are Thinking Big, Dreaming of Being an Energy and Resource Superpower

 Methodology

-A random sample of panelists were invited to complete the surveys from a set of partner panels based on the Lucid exchange platform.
+The survey was conducted with 800 adult Nova Scotians over the age of 18 from May 23 to 29, 2025.
+A random sample of panelists were invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
 These partners are typically double opt-in survey panels, blended to manage out potential skews in the data from a single source.

 The data were weighted according to census data to ensure that the sample matched Canada’s population according to age, gender, educational attainment, and region.
 Totals may not add up to 100 due to rounding.